bringing to the attention of our readers those unscrupulous in their vending practices.

 I check out and hand over my ten coupons, totalling perhaps $5.50, to help ease the $300+ stockpile I was purchasing.
 I was told that the coupons were not taken there.

 You see, they were coupons I downloaded from a very reputable source (i.e., the manufacturers' sites themselves), and all bore the watermark of authenticity.
 The manager came over, and both she and the cashier treated me quite rudely, as if I were a thief trying to take them for a measly five bucks.
-It was very distressing and humiliating to say the least.
-Then, as further insult, the manager wanted to void the entire sale.
+The manager wanted to void the entire sale.
 After two hours spent there shopping — AND doing my own bagging myself?
 I think not!
-I made them hold everything up to take out the seven items I had coupons for and delete them from the sale.
+I made them hold everything up to take out the seven items I had coupons for.

 When I got home, I looked up A&P's site and they have no issue with online coupons.
 So, I wrote A&P by email, as well as followed up with a physical letter sent snail-mail through the U.S. Postal Service, with copies of their statement on coupon usage.